so02iti01/Kiri/README.md

 # Kiri

-> Painless mind-maps and diagrams
+> Effortless mind-maps and diagrams for those who care about privacy.

-Beta warning: This is still a work in progress.
-If you intend to add data to Kiri that you do not wish to lose, take occasional screenshots or save the value of `nodes` in `localStorage`

 ## Features

 - Easy-to-use interface for both mind-maps and diagrams of many types
 - Every thing is done locally and saved in `localStorage` (AKA there's no back-end)
+- Three line types for connecting nodes: curved, straight, and step
+- Add labels to connector lines
+- Pre-defined system of Input, Default, and Output nodes

 ## Credits